Amsterdam Schiphol Airport Layover Guide

 Time to get through the airport - Schiphol has 5 runways - if you land on the one furthest away (the Polderbaan) it could take 10-15 minutes taxi time to reach your gate.
 You then need to walk from the gate to passport control and the luggage/customs area - this process can take 5-20 minutes, depending on gate location and immigration queues.
 Obviously if you have checked luggage to pick-up this will slow you down a few more minutes.

-Note there are also transfer desks and self-service KLM transfer kiosks in each main pier where you can get info and/or check-in for your next flight.
+As most of the transfer passengers will be flying KLM or Skyteam partners, there are transfer desks and self-service KLM transfer kiosks in each main pier where you can get info and/or check-in for your next flight.

 Luggage - For layovers it is optimal to have your luggage already checked through to your next destination.
 Allow extra time if you need to collect, store and re-check bags.